barrymoo/teach-me-something/nix/README.md

 ### Now add lens from github as a dependency
 We can snatch any cabal project from github and use that instead of whatever is on hackage.
+### Disable tests of lens
+Sometimes builds fail on this, being able to skip this dumb step can get you one step closer out of hell.
-### Make a proper release derivation that just copies over the binary
+### Make a proper release derivation that copies over the resulting binary